melissakendall/melissakendall.github.io/_posts/2022-08-27-how-i-got-my-agent.md

 ### Write, write, write!

-It took me a few months of writing my second book to realize that the plot wasn't working, and I shelved it.
+It took me a few months of writing my second book, a sequel to MARKED, to realize that the plot wasn't working, and I shelved it.

 Around this time, I wanted to try something different, writing in first person.
 I planned, outlined, and wrote a young adult mystery called The Problem of Thor High, based on the Sherlock Holmes story The Problem of Thor Bridge.

 It was a fun experiment, but I knew I didn't want to be a YA author.
 I wanted to write books for adults, the books I loved to read.

-So I shelved The Problem of Thor Bridge in January, 2020.
+Two books shelved, but I kept going.

 ![A GIF of David Tenant as Doctor Who standing in the rain](https://media.giphy.com/media/Jq7y34Hgfy01y/giphy.gif)

-### The Bad Time

-Yeah.

-Let's just skip this part.

 ### Writing the story of my heart

 Honesty time.

-The moment I started writing creatively, I knew I wanted to write a historical romance set in 1800s London.
-I had read so many of them growing up, but I was intimidated by the research required.
-I told myself I'll write a few other books first.
-By summer 2020, I knew it was time.
-I did hours of painstaking research, even creating a [dress generator](/dress-generator) by scraping real museum records.
+I've always wanted to write a historical romance set in 1800s London, but I was intimidated by the research required.

+When the pandemic hit, I knew it was time.
+I did hours of painstaking research and created a [dress generator](/dress-generator) by scraping real museum records.
-That summer and fall was filled with writing, revising, and many more rejections.

 ![A GIF of Kermit typing on a typewriter](https://media.giphy.com/media/LmBsnpDCuturMhtLfw/giphy.gif)